 McKinsey–Designing data governance that delivers value

-McKinsey's data governance framework focuses more on organizing people correctly rather than processes or technology.
+McKinsey's data governance framework template focuses more on organizing people correctly rather than processes or technology.
 Essentially, McKinsey suggests that an effective program requires buy-in from the senior executive team.

 The governance structure consists of a data management office (DMO), a data council, and data leadership by domain.